 - During Communion ushers will provide direction to maintain social distancing.

-- Until further notice, antidoron, koliva and artoklasia will not be distributed.
+- Until further notice, koliva and artoklasia will not be distributed.

-- The ushers will dismiss you to receive a blessing from our Clergy and to proceed down the center aisle and exit through the wooden church doors.
+- The ushers will dismiss you to receive Antidoron from our Clergy and to proceed down the center aisle and exit through the wooden church doors.

 - Until further notice, we unfortunately must refrain from offering coffee fellowship.